microsoft/vcpkg-docs/vcpkg/maintainers/functions/vcpkg_make_configure.md

 )
 ```

-In this example, `my_preconfigure_command` will be executed twice (for "Debug" and "Release" if `VCPKG_BUILD_TYPE` is not set):
+In this example, `my_preconfigure_command` are executed twice (for "Debug" and "Release" if `VCPKG_BUILD_TYPE` is not set):

-Debug build: It will create `version.txt` with the content "This is a debug version!" and set the environment variable `SPECIAL` to "Debug is magic."
+Debug build: Creates `version.txt` with the content "This is a debug version!" and sets the environment variable `SPECIAL` to "Debug is magic."

-Release build: It will create `version.txt` with the content "This is a release version!" and set the environment variable `SPECIAL` to "Release is magic."
+Release build: Creates `version.txt` with the content "This is a release version!" and sets the environment variable `SPECIAL` to "Release is magic."

 ### LANGUAGES